East Orange, New Jersey: Healthcare

 East Orange is served by East Orange General Hospital, located on Central Avenue in the southern part of the city.
 The 211 bed hospital is the only independent, fully accredited, acute care hospital in Essex County.
-The hospital was recently acquired by Prospect Medical Systems.
+The hospital was recently acquired by Prospect Medical Systems and renamed to CareWell Health Medical Center in 2022.
 East Orange is also home to the US Department of Veterans Affairs Medical Center, also known as the East Orange VA Hospital.
 It is located on Tremont Avenue near S.Orange Ave. and serves many vets from the region.

 Transportation

 Roads and highways

 As of May 2010, the city had a total of 83.43 mi of roadways, of which 73.27 mi were maintained by the municipality, 6.30 mi by Essex County, 1.52 mi by the New Jersey Department of Transportation and 2.34 mi by the New Jersey Turnpike Authority.

-The Garden State Parkway passes through the city, connecting Newark in the south to Bloomfield in the north.
+The Garden State Parkway is the most prominent highway passing through the city, connecting Newark in the south to Bloomfield in the north.
 The Parkway is accessible at Interchange 145 for Interstate 280 and at Interchange 147 for Springdale Avenue.
-Interstate 280 crosses the city from east to west, connecting Orange to the west and Newark to the east.
+Interstate 280 is the other major highway crossing the city, following a west-to-east route from Orange to Newark.

+Major county highways serving the city include County Route 508 and County Route 510.
+These both traverse the city west-to-east, following Central Avenue and South Orange Avenue, respectively.
+County Route 509 also crosses East Orange, following a south-to-north alignment through the city via Grove Street.

 Public transportation

-Local transportation around the city and into neighboring communities is provided by ONE Bus bus routes 24 & 44 and multiple NJ Transit public bus lines, which includes routes 5, 21, 34, 41, 71, 73, 79, 90, 92, 94, and 97.
+Local transportation around the city and into neighboring communities is provided by multiple NJ Transit public bus lines, which includes routes 5, 21, 24, 34, 41, 44, 71, 73, 79, 90, 92, 94, and 97.

 New Jersey Transit operates two commuter rail train stations in East Orange, both located along the Morris & Essex Lines.
 The East Orange station is located beside the westbound lanes of Interstate 280, directly across its parking lot from East Orange City Hall.
 Just one mile west up Main Street is Brick Church station, the city's second rail stop and the more heavily used of the two.
 Both have seven-day service to New York Penn Station in Midtown Manhattan as well as weekday service to Hoboken Terminal.

 The Montclair-Boonton Line runs through the Ampere neighborhood of the city on the east, after splitting off from the Morris & Essex Lines just east of the city line in Newark.
-Ampere station was a former stop on the line near Ampere Parkway & Springdale Avenue which opened in 1890, but closed in 1991 due to low ridership.
+Ampere station was a former stop on the line near Ampere Parkway and Springdale Avenue which opened in 1890, but closed in 1991 due to low ridership.
 Residents can use nearby Watsessing Avenue station in neighboring Bloomfield.
-Another former stop was Grove Street Station, a mile east of Brick Church, also closed in 1991.
+Another former stop was Grove Street station, a mile east of Brick Church, which ended service in April 1991, together with the Ampere station.

 The city is 7.8 mi from Newark Liberty International Airport in the nearby cities of Newark and Elizabeth.